gonka-ai/gonka-docs/docs/Introduction.md

 This collaboration allows the platform to offer AI services at significantly lower prices, making advanced AI technology more accessible to a wider audience.

-Key roles:

-- **developers** build and deploy AI applications using the network’s distributed power;
-- **hardware providers** (participants) contribute computational resources and earn rewards based on their input;

-This collaboration allows the platform to offer AI services at significantly lower prices, making advanced AI technology more accessible to a wider audience.

 ## Meet the models

 Here is a selection of open-source models, including LLaMA 3.1 in its various configurations—8B, 70B—alongside Mistral AI.
 These models provide diverse capabilities suitable for a wide range of applications, from lightweight tasks to complex analyses.